bp-chat/bp/docs/protocol-v0.michel.md

 ### Client - cancel broadcast

-User can opt-out of being broadcasted at any time.
-The effect will not necessarily be immediate, though.
-[TODO]

 1. User chooses the option to cancel his broadcasting;
 2. Client sends the message `cancel-broadcast` to the server;
     1. Client observes and acts upon `$SERVER_TIMEOUT`;